mingoes/meld/README.md

 ## 🔑 Security

-Your API keys are stored securely in your system's keychain, not in plain text files.
+Your API key is stored securely in your system's keychain, not in plain text files.

 ## 📄 License